-The distribution agreement with boost bank provides in substance that boost is, subject to certain exceptions provided for in the agreement, the exclusive distributor of boost bank's products and services through its network of post offices.
+The distribution agreement with bpost bank provides in substance that bpost is, subject to certain exceptions provided for in the agreement, the exclusive distributor of bpost bank's products and services through its network of post offices.

-The insurance products of AG Insurance are offered and marketed via boost bank using the distribution network of boost.
+The insurance products of AG Insurance are offered and marketed via bpost bank using the distribution network of bpost.